 The Refugio Amazonas Lodge

-The Refugio Amazonas Lodge is a great choice for soft-adventure in the Amazon Rainforest, which basically means it’s easy to reach and offers some favorite activities.
-Choose from add-on experience like rainforest mountain biking, canopy climbing, and kayaking.
+The Refugio Amazonas Lodge is a great choice for soft-adventure in the Amazon Rainforest, which means it’s easy to reach and offers some favorite activities.
+In addition to wildlife and culture, you can also explore citizen science projects, such as aerobotany.